Westward expansion trails: Oregon Trail

 American settlers began following the trail in 1841, with the first recorded settler wagon traingroup being the 1843 "Great Migration" of about 900 settlers, led in part by Marcus Whitman.
 The Provisional Government of Oregon was established by such settlers in 1843, generally limited to the Willamette Valley.
 The Oregon Treaty of 1846 divided the Oregon Country between Great Britain and the United States, mostly along the 49th parallel.
 The Territory of Oregon was established shortly afterward, in 1848, and over 12,000 American settlers made the journey there during the decade.

 Families usually began their journey at Independence, Missouri, near the Missouri River with the best time to travel is from April to September.
 The journey to cross the entire Oregon Trail in a covered wagon took from four to six months, following a winding trail 2,000 mi through prairies, deserts, and across mountains to the Pacific Northwest.
 The journey was a severe test of strength and endurance so travelers often joined wagon trains traveling about 12–15 mi per day.
 Settlers often had to cross flooded rivers.
-Indians attacked the wagon trains; however, of the 10,000 deaths that occurred from 1835 to 1855, only 4 percent resulted from Indian attacks.
+Native American attacked the wagon trains; however, of the 10,000 deaths that occurred from 1835 to 1855, only 4 percent resulted from Native American attacks.
 Cholera, smallpox, and firearms accidents were the chief causes of death on the trail.
 Food, water, and wood were always scarce, and the settlers often encountered contaminated water holes.
 During summer, the trail was crowded with wagon trains, army units, missionaries, hunting parties, traders, and even sightseeing tours.
 Some settlers complained that they sometimes had to start early in the day in order to find a good campsite ahead of the crowd.
 Others spoke of the need to wear masks for protection against the dust kicked up by the heavy traffic.

 California Trail

 The main route of the California Trail branched from the Oregon Trail west of Fort Hall, as immigrants went on forward going southwestward into present-day Nevada, then down along the Humboldt River to the Sierra Nevada.
 The California Trail came into heavy use after the California Gold Rush enticed over 250,000 gold-seekers and farmers to travel overland the gold fields and rich farmlands of California during the 1840s and 1850s.
-Today, over 1000 mi of trail ruts and traces can still be seen in the vast undeveloped lands between Casper, Wyoming, and the West Coast.
+Today, over 1000 mi of trail ruts and traces can still be seen in the vast undeveloped lands between Grand Island, NE and the West Coast.